microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/03-offline-migration.md

 * You can install the editor of your choice in the database container(s) (e.g.`apt update` and `apt install vim`) in case you need to make changes to the MySQL dump file
 * For MySQL, Oracle and PostgreSQL, you can use Azure Data Factory to copy the data as an alternative approach.
 * You are free to choose other 3rd party tools like MySQLWorkbench, dbeaver, etc. for this challenge
 * For Oracle, a container with the tool ora2pg has been deployed into your AKS cluster.
 You can either use the CLI version of ora2pg or use the web UI.
+You will need the IP address for the Oracle database container which you can obtain with `kubectl get svc -n oracle`.
+The port will be 1521 and the SID is XE.

 To get to the CLI, you will need to do this:
 ```bash